Tools & Gear

 Making bow strings from plant fibers

-The manufacture of bow strings from plant materials is a skill that has been practiced by Bushmen for a relatively short period of time.
-Around the year 1900, they learned from neighboring Bantu-speaking tribes how to use Sansevieria fibers to…
+The manufacture of bow strings from plant materials is a skill that has been practiced by Bushmen for a relatively short period.
+Around the year 1900, they learned from neighboring Bantu-speaking tribes how to use Sansevieria fibers to create bow…

-Composition of Bushmen Arrows
+Composition of Bushman Arrows

-The topic of the composition of Bushmen arrows for hunting is vast and intricate.
+The topic of the composition of Bushman arrows for hunting is vast and intricate.
 Numerous anthropological studies have documented the unique designs utilized by nearly every family group of Bushmen in Southern Africa.
 These designs are often a result of…

 Making bushmen bows for hunting